 Camera, schmamera, you have a phone, right?
 Well, we all do.
-But phone shots, even if you have the very latest gear, are only so good.
+But smartphone photos, even if you have the very latest gear, are only so good.
 Print anything bigger than a 5 x 7 shot and it’s just not as rich, clear, or powerful as it could’ve been from a “real” camera.
-Ditto video, where the ability to shoot in 4k and bounce that sucker to your flat screen is very much mind blowing.
-Seriously, whether it’s your kid’s first step, or your own antics the first time you stand up on a surfboard, the video potential of dedicated cameras should not be sniffed at.
+Ditto video, where the ability to shoot in 4K and bounce that sucker to your flat screen is very much mind-blowing.
+Seriously, whether it’s your kid’s first step, or your own antics the first time you stand up on a surfboard, the video potential of digital cameras should not be sniffed at.

 Naturally, the next question is: what to buy?
 And, as there are so many different styles of camera, there’s no “one” answer.
 So instead, we’ve assembled a variety of models that boast varying talents, from very serious shooters for photo buffs to those that are just easy to point and click.
 All are packed with tech and the pixel-grabbing power to put your smartphone to shame.
 Whether you’re a hobbyist or just trying to be a good documentarian dad, documenting your family’s epic moments over the years, that distinction is the key.